mgoessen/tails-workshop/tails.md

 - <https://metadata.systemli.org/> from <https://Systemli.org> which allows to clean files up to 128MB and is also available with a .onion address: <http://liqr2cbsjzxmpw6savgh274tuzl34x6cd56h7m7ceatnrokveffm66ad.onion>.

 This website also offer you the possibility to clean metadata outside of Tails.
-Be aware however of the security note on those websites, **nothing prevents them from making a copy of your data when you send them for processing**, thus if you are working on sensitive data, better to handle that cleaning within Tails, which is also easier if you have multiple documents to clean.
+Be aware however of the security note on this website, **nothing prevents them from making a copy of your data when you send them for processing**, thus if you are working on sensitive data, better to handle that cleaning within Tails, which is also easier if you have multiple documents to clean.

 If you have some documents (or better, pictures) with you in a USB stick, try to